Skip to the main content

 Reflexology therapists need:

-• an interest in working with people on a one-to-one basis
+• An interest in working one-to-one with people

 They should enjoy working with people and studying information to determine suitable techniques.